Skip to main content

 What is the caretaker/homeowner role when a guest changes a reservation?

-A lot of change requests from guests are simple date changes or adding guests.
-Instead of having to review each request, we’ve simplified the process using criteria based on the cancellation policy.
+Most change requests from guests are simple date changes or adding guests.
+Instead of having to review each request, we’ve streamlined the process based on Airbnb’s cancellation policy and the type of change requested.

 Here are some examples of when change requests for Airbnb reservations are automatically accepted or require your review: